vulong264/CoderTicket/README.md

 * [x] Users can create venues.
 * [x] An event must have at least one `ticket_type` defined before it can be published.
     * **HINT**: add `Event#have_enough_ticket_types?` (and test it)
-* [ ] User can see a list of events he or she has created.
+* [x] User can see a list of events he or she has created.
     * Suggestions
         * You can use `/events/mine` [collection routes](http://guides.rubyonrails.org/routing.html#adding-more-restful-actions)
-* [ ] Users can edit their event after creation.
+* [x] Users can edit their event after creation.
 But only the user who created the event can edit the event.
     * **HINT**: use a `before_action :check_event_changing_permission` to redirect users to event page with a flash error if applicable.
+		//LONGV NOTE: STILL ERROR
 ### Optional Stories

 * [ ] Users cannot buy tickets to events that occur in the past.